Academic freedom Core Team

 - Discussions: an exploration in private 2P discussions with administrators, staff and students of ‘principles’ and ‘pain points’ experienced at Leiden University;

 - Dialogues: a series of public ‘dialogues’ for students and staff from the entire university on aspects of academic freedom that are uncovered in 1 and 2;

 - Advice: short written feedback to the Executive Board, with recommendations for a permanent ‘Leiden approach’.

-The first dialogue will be held in the autumn of 2023.
+The first dialogue will be held on 10 November 2023.

 If you have any questions for or about the team, please contact Janneke Vader.